-The Confederate victory at the Battle of Winchester II (June 13 – June 15, 1863) cleared the upper Shenandoah Valley of Union resistance, paving the way for Robert E. Lee's invasion of Maryland and Pennsylvania.
+The Confederate victory at the Second Battle of Winchester (June 13 – June 15, 1863) cleared the upper Shenandoah Valley of Union resistance, paving the way for Robert E. Lee's invasion of Maryland and Pennsylvania.

 After the decisive Confederate victory at the Battle of Chancellorsville (April 30 – May 6, 1863) Robert E Lee began preparing for a second invasion of the North.
 Lee planned to disengage from Union forces near Fredericksburg, move the Army of Northern Virginia northwest across the Blue Ridge Mountains, and then push northeast through the Shenandoah Valley into Maryland and Pennsylvania.
 Troop movements began on June 3, 1863.
 By June 5, Lee’s 1st Army Corps, commanded by Lieutenant General James Longstreet and his 2nd Army Corps, commanded by Lieutenant General Richard Ewell, had traveled about forty miles and were encamped near Culpeper, Virginia.
 Also operating in the vicinity was Major General J.E.B.
 Stuart’s Cavalry Division.
 On June 9, Union Major General Alfred Pleasonton’s Cavalry Corps launched a surprise attack against Stuart’s Cavalry Division near Brandy Station.
 After an all-day fight, Pleasonton retired without discovering Lee’s main encampment at Culpeper, only six miles away.